ADVANCED TEACHER TRAINING PROGRAM

 Our Advanced Pilates Teacher Training Program is the only Canadian program to earn the PMA's "Pilates School Approval" designation which required a complete review of our curriculum, content, and instructor credentials to ensure we met the highest standards of Classical Pilates education.

-The Advanced Diploma Program begins in April each year and is based on a 9 month curriculum amounting to 395 hours of study and practice.
+The Advanced Diploma Program begins in September each year and is based on a 9 month curriculum amounting to over 395 hours of study and practice.
 Upon completion of the program, you will be a fully qualified Level 5 Classical Pilates Instructor and Movement Educator.
 Our extensive training will also make you eligible and qualified to take the NPCP (National Pilates Certification Program) from the PMA themselves.
 The NPCP exam is designed to measure the skill and knowledge of a comprehensively trained candidate.

 PROGRAM OVERVIEW & IN-CLASSROOM PARTICIPATION HOURS